 The first year of Middle School is an exciting time of adjustment, achievement, and discovery.
-The students move away from the traditional Lower School homeroom model and switch classes each period.
+Students move away from the traditional Lower School homeroom model and switch classes each period.
 Their life at school is anchored in an Advisory group that meets several times per week.

 Responsibility is the theme of the academic year in Sixth Grade.
 Students are deepening their ability to complete extended assignments, collaborate on group projects, and engage in their schoolwork.
 Teachers are there to guide them along the way, fostering valuable study habits for the journey ahead.